dks333/KDInstagram/README.md

 # KDInstagram (Instagram Clone using MVC, MVVM, VIPER)
 Instagram is an international photo and video-sharing social networking service owned by Facebook, Inc. It was created by Kevin Systrom and Mike Krieger and launched in October 2010 on iOS. <br>

-This is a basic iOS application that uses the three design patterns and local data to create a clone of the Instagram App.
+This is a basic iOS application that uses three design patterns and local data to create a clone of the Instagram App.
 # Preview

 ## Feed